prebid/prebid.github.io/prebid-mobile/pbm-api/iOS/pbm-adunit-ios.md

 `adObject`: Object to be passed to `validateAndAttachKeywords` method

-`completion`: Closure which receives one argument, the enum ResultCode, there is no return.
+`completion`: Closure which receives one argument, the enum ResultCode, there is no return value.

 ### validateAndAttachKeywords